 Last Friday in the middle of the trading session RVVTF announced finalization of their amended Phase 3 COVID-19 study protocol to the FDA.
 However, the stock sold off on heavier than average volume to close the day down 6%.
 But RVVTF found short term price support at about $0.20 these past two weeks and closed last Friday at $0.2182/share.
 A successful defense of $0.20 or $0.16 will further signal strength of the bottom.
 On the other hand, a sustained breach below $0.12 can potentially drag RVVTF down to about $0.67, then $0.0173.

 Investors often buy rumors and sell news, meaning that expectations are already priced in by the time an announcement is released.
 When Canada legalized recreational cannabis in October 2018, the entire sector promptly sold off with the same vigor that caused its pre-legalization rally.
 Moreover, professional traders are focused almost entirely on technicals.
 Don’t give the pros the competitive advantage in the marketplace by tripping over corporate mythology.
 Focus on the charts, price action, and provable analytics to develop a strategy that meets your time horizons and mitigates risk.

-Craig D. Schlesinger is the CFO of PSYC Corp & Spotlight Media and a market analyst with over twenty years experience predicting price movements and trend reversals in various economic sectors.
+Craig D. Schlesinger is a professional gambler and market analyst with over twenty years experience predicting price movements and trend reversals in various economic sectors.
 Over the last two years, Craig established himself as a top trusted authority on psychedelic equities.
 Follow his technical analysis on Twitter: @mathovermyth.

 Craig holds no positions in CMPS or RVVTF